INARI MEDICAL, INC. (NASDAQ: NARI) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Inari Medical, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Inari Medical, Inc. (“Inari” or the “Company”) (NASDAQ: NARI) between February 24, 2022 and February 28, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Inari common stock, and/or would like to discuss your legal rights and options please visit Inari Medical, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Inari common stock, and/or would like to discuss your legal rights and options please visit Inari Medical, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants repeatedly touted Inari’s financial results and the success of its product sales, but failed to disclose that these numbers were inflated by bribes and other improper and illegal payments to healthcare providers.